princeabdul90/weather_app/README.md

-# Weather App
+# Multiple days Weather App

-A visually appealing and user friendly Weather App that fetches real-time weather data from openweathermap.org API.
+A Professional Flutter Multiple days Weather App implementation using Dio, Hive, Repository pattern, and Bloc with:
+*- Cache policy (managed within the repository to handle expiration and invalidation).*
+*- Concurrency handling (to avoid redundant network requests).*
+*- Reactive data streaming to keep Bloc updated.*
+*- Tests for Repository and Bloc layers.*

+This app efficiently fetches data from the OpenWeather API while handling caching and concurrency, ensuring smooth user experience.